 Since 2021, Amelie has been a founder and curator at Dorado 806 Projects, an artist-run art space in Santa Monica, California.
+She has been recognized for Chief Curator’s Pick by SAATCHI ART and ARTSY, and was featured by the LA Times in the “27 Coolest Works Made-In-LA”.

 Contact